Current Graduate Fellows

 Michelen-Strofer is a student-member of the Society of Industrial and Applied Mathematics (SIAM) and a member of the VPI Cave Club.

-He has been awarded the Charles C. Walts Fellowship and the Martin-Marietta Fellowship and is a past recipient of the Kevin T. Crofton Fellowship and the Davenport Fellowship.
+He is a past recipient of the Charles C. Walts Fellowship, Martin-Marietta Fellowship, Kevin T. Crofton Fellowship and Davenport Fellowship.

 Upon graduation, Michelen-Strofer would like to continue doing fluid dynamics and applied mathematics research either at a Department of Energy National Laboratory or through a career in academia.